icdocsoc/docsoc-guide-linux/1-what-is-linux.md

 ```

 The word ‘Linux’ is actually used to describe two separate things: a family of open-source operating systems, and what is called the **kernel** that underlies those operating systems.
-The kernel is the interface between software and a computer’s hardware.
-In this guide we’ll just refer to the operating system family, which is also called ‘GNU/Linux’ to distinguish it from the Linux kernel.
+The kernel is the core part of an operating system, and provides the interface between software and a computer’s hardware.
+In this guide we’ll just refer to the family of operating systems.

+A Linux operating system includes the Linux kernel, plus a package management system and extra libraries provided by GNU.
+For that reason, the Linux operating system is sometimes referred to as ‘GNU/Linux’ to distinguish it from the Linux kernel.

 ![kernel](assets/kernel.png "kernel")
 ###### Applications and other software access the computer hardware through the kernel